Zinfandel (Primitivo)

 The flavors in Zinfandel range depending on how ripe the grapes are.

-Typically, on the nose you’ll find juicy red berry flavors such as strawberry or raspberry in wines from cooler areas.
+Typically, wines from cooler areas have juicy red berry flavors on the nose, such as strawberry or raspberry.
 For wines made in warmer climates, flavors turn to deeper black fruits.
-There is always a rich baking spice and underlying peppery note.
+There is always a rich baking spice and an underlying peppery note.

-On the palate, expect a full bodied, lush and mouth-filling wine, usually with elevated alcohol (14%+ ABV).
-On high quality Zinfandel, expect tannins to be high.
+On the palate, expect a full-bodied, lush, mouth-filling wine, usually with elevated alcohol (14%+ ABV).
+High-quality Zinfandel will have high tannins.

-Zinfandel (aka Primitivo) is the fourth most planted wine grape in California (after Chardonnay, Cabernet Sauvignon, and Pinot Noir).
+Zinfandel (aka Primitivo) is California’s fourth most planted wine grape (after Chardonnay, Cabernet Sauvignon, and Pinot Noir).
 It performs well in warm, sunny regions and is very sensitive to terroir (because of its thin skins).

 Zinfandel Regions to Explore